-

 Corduroy, a fabric featuring a wale their, has been used in clothing, furniture, and accessories for decades.
 The name “corduroy” originated from the French word, “corde du roi” which translates to “cord of the king.”
 Owing to its strong quality and soft feel, it can be used in different wears and accessories, as well as home furnishings.

-Types of Corduroy
+Types of Corduroys

 Cotton Corduroy: They have the softness, breathability and durability of cotton, with hardly any of the drawbacks and they’re also very comfortable and cool.It is flexible clothing for both formal and informal occasion.